Ruturajn/ESE5190-setup-guide/Basic_Setup.md

     ```
 - We have now ensured that everything is working perfectly, let's move to installing our text editor.

+## Terminal

+- I will be using the `Alacritty` terminal application as a part of my setup. *Alacritty* is written in Rust, and is extremely fast.
+You can grab the
+    *Windows* installer (i.e. `*.msi` file) for Alacritty from it's [Releases](https://github.com/alacritty/alacritty/releases) page on the GitHub repo,
+    and follow the guided installer, for getting it set up.
+- I will be using my alacritty config, located in my [Dotfiles](https://github.com/Ruturajn/Dotfiles/tree/main/alacritty).

 ## Neovim

 - Before we proceed to install packages, let us install the `build-essential` package available in the official